sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/02_javascript/javascript.md

 ### From an NPM Module

-The Glue42 JavaScript library is also available as an `npm` package, which you can include as a dependency in your project and import in your code.
+The Glue42 JavaScript library is also available as an NPM package, which you can include as a dependency in your project and import in your code.
 The currently available packages are [`@glue42/core`](https://www.npmjs.com/package/@glue42/core) and [`@glue42/desktop`](https://www.npmjs.com/package/@glue42/desktop).
 The Core package is a subset of the Desktop package and offers basic functionalities for sharing data between applications ([Interop](../../../../glue42-concepts/data-sharing-between-apps/interop/overview/index.html), [Shared Contexts](../../../../glue42-concepts/data-sharing-between-apps/shared-contexts/overview/index.html), [Pub/Sub](../../../../glue42-concepts/data-sharing-between-apps/pub-sub/overview/index.html), [Metrics](../../../../glue42-concepts/metrics/overview/index.html)), while the Desktop package offers additional options for sharing data between apps ([Channels](../../../../glue42-concepts/data-sharing-between-apps/channels/overview/index.html)), as well as advanced window management functionalities ([App Management](../../../../glue42-concepts/application-management/overview/index.html), [Layouts](../../../../glue42-concepts/windows/layouts/overview/index.html), [Window Management](../../../../glue42-concepts/windows/window-management/overview/index.html)).

 To include any of the packages as a dependency in your project, navigate to the root directory of your project and run: